-Occurs when bone turnover is suppressed to such a high extent that bone quality may be compromised; associated with "frozen bone." together.
-And when taken together, the increase in bone density is greater than if the agents are taken alone.
-However, some combinations oversuppress bone turnover, increasing the risk for developing "frozen bone," which means that even though bone mass may increase, the quality of the bone is not good enough to reduce the risk of fractures.
-Frozen bone may happen when the bone actually becomes more brittle rather than stronger as a result of the action of the medications.
-For example, taking a combination of Fosamax and Evista or a bisphosphonate and estrogen can increase bone mineral density more than each drug taken separately, but the risk of developing frozen bone due to oversuppression of bone turnover is also present.
-Since no data are available regarding the effects on fracture with combination therapies, combinations are reserved for certain individuals, as noted above.
-Fosamax and estrogen were taken together by a group of postmenopausal women with a hysterectomy, while two other groups took one or the other of the two medications.
+Occurs when bone turnover is suppressed to such a high extent that bone quality may be compromised; associated with "frozen bone."

+Hysterectomy

+Removal of the uterus.

+other groups took one or the other of the two medications.
 Bone density in the spine and hip increased more in the group taking the combination of therapies than in the groups taking either Fosamax or estrogen alone.
 However, there was concern that the combination may suppress bone turnover to the point where frozen bone could occur.
 Similarly, Actonel and MHT also increase bone density when taken individually and taking them together improves bone density even more-however, the quality of the bone remains of concern.